adoostparast/CellR/README.md

 Alpha is a term used for taking into account inter/intra cellular differences during the optimization process.
 Alpha=1 indicates lasso mode and Alpha=0 denotes ridge mode.

 # Installation
 CellR contains some dependencies.
-Please make sure to have the following packages installed on your machine befire running CellR: dplyr, Matrix, Seurat, EdgeR, glmnet.
+Please make sure to have the following packages installed on your machine before running CellR: dplyr, Matrix, Seurat, EdgeR, glmnet.